 How much does an au pair cost in South Africa?
-Depending on an au pair’s experience level, you can expect to pay an au pair between R4000 to R8000 per month for a part time au pair working between 6 to 30 hours per week, and R8500 to R16000 per month for a full-time au pair working between 35 to 50 hours per week.
+Depending on an au pair’s experience level, you can expect to pay between R5000 to R10 000 per month for a part-time au pair working between 10 to 30 hours per week, and R9000 to R20 000 per month for a full-time au pair working between 35 to 50 hours per week.
 The working hours for an au pair can vary dependent on the needs of the family.
-For this reason, an au pair salary can be a set monthly wage or an hourly rate that varies each week.
-Most au pairs will prefer to get a set monthly salary which is determined according to their level of experience, what qualifications they hold and how many hours they work.
+For this reason, an au pair salary can be a set monthly wage or an hourly rate.
+Most au pairs will prefer to get a set monthly salary- this is determined according to their level of experience, their qualifications, and how many hours they work.

 One of the many deciding factors for most families who’d like to employ an au pair, is whether or not they can afford to.